Yahweasel/libav.js/README.md

 interface is only provided for internal testing.

 libav.js exposes a global variable, LibAV, for all API access.
-If LibAV is set before loading the library, libav.js does *not* replace it, but extends it:
+If LibAV is set before loading the library, libav.js does *not* replace it, but extends it.
 This gives you an opportunity to pass in values critical for loading.
 In particular, if the base directory (directory in which libav's files are located) isn't ".", then you must set `LibAV.base` to the correct base